How to Get Rid of Thistle for Good

 Break Out the Spray

 Eventually, you may have to spray.
 This is especially true with mature, blooming-sized plants and large infestations.
-Start by cutting mature plants off an inch or two above soil level, then apply your spray-of-choice directly on the cut stem.
+Start by cutting mature plants off an inch or two above soil level, then apply your weed killer of choice directly on the cut stem.
 Following are two reliable options.
 (Whichever you choose, always read and follow label instructions.)

-- Horticultural vinegar (30%) provides effective, fast-acting, organic treatment.
+- Horticultural vinegar (30%) provides effective, fast-acting, organic weed treatment.
 Be aware, however, that this caustic acid should be used with care, like any other spray.
 It is appropriate for spot-spraying individual plants, not entire areas.
 Because it’s an organic acid, it can change the soil pH, so avoid applying it in vegetable gardens or around sensitive plants.
-Buy horticultural vinegar now on Amazon.

-- Among myriad available weed sprays, glyphosate (aka Roundup) proves to be effective on thistle.
-Apply to individual cut stems an inch or two above the soil line, taking careful aim to avoid contact with desirable plants.
+- Among myriad available weed sprays, glyphosate proves to be effective on thistle.
+Apply to individual cut stems an inch or two above the soil line, taking careful aim of the weed sprayer to avoid contact with desirable plants.
 Reapplication in several weeks may be needed for well-established thistle.
-Check out this great sprayer hack to prevent overspray accidents.